nextcloud/documentation/admin_manual/installation/installation_source.rst

   please consult the respective documentation.

-* At the execution of each of the above commands you might be prompted whether you want to continue; press "Y" for Yes (that is if your system language is english.
+* At the execution of each of the above commands you might be prompted whether you want to continue; press "Y" for Yes (that is if your system language is English.
   You might have to press a different key if you have a different system language).

-* At the installation of the mysql server, you will be prompted for a root password.
+* At the installation of the MySQL server, you will be prompted for a root password.
   Be sure to remember that password for later use.

 * This installs the packages for the ownCloud core system.
 If you are planning on